trac-hacks/trac-UserPicturesPlugin/README.txt

 Adds user picture icons (avatars) to Trac.

+Screenshots of the plugin in action can be found at https://github.com/boldprogressives/trac-UserPicturesPlugin/wiki/Screenshots

 Credit goes to Michael Bayer for the idea -- and most of the code -- in https://bitbucket.org/zzzeek/tracvatar

 The avatar engine is configurable, and two are provided in this